dsissoko/gemops/README.md

 > *life is a bitch but devops_gem may help*

-💎 Scripts Bash pour la vie quotidienne des devops : gestion des containers, monitoring, outils divers.
+💎 Scripts, templates, outils pour la vie quotidienne des devops:

 ## 🚀 Gems disponibles